BrandonW24/Machine-Learning-Class/README.md

 | Part 6        | Completed     | May 14, 2021 |
 | Assignment    | Completed     | May 20, 2021 |

-## Assignment 4 : k-Nearest Neighbor Classification and Statistical Estimation
+## Assignment 4 : Decision Trees and k-Means Clustering

 In this assignment, I am going to move through some exercises to understand Decision Trees a bit better and then get some hand-on experience with k-means clustering.